 VCU is a Pro Bono Pioneer

 The first CreateAthon onCampus event was held in 2007-2008 at VCU.
-Since then, CreateAthon at VCU has mobilized over 700 volunteers to serve 90+ Richmond non-profits, generating work valued over $1.6 million.
-VCU has passed along its CreateAthon knowledge to 8 other colleges and universities that have successfully held their own CreateAthon events in their communities.
+Since then, CreateAthon @VCU has mobilized over 1000 volunteers to serve 125 Richmond non-profits, generating work valued over $2.3 million.
+VCU has passed along its CreateAthon knowledge to 13 other colleges and universities that have successfully held their own CreateAthon events in their communities.

 CreateAthon is now a 501(c)3 whose mission is to champion effective non-profit marketing through pro bono marathons.
 CreateAthon is headquartered in Richmond, Virginia.
-Peyton Rowe is the Executive Director.
+Peyton Rowe is the former Executive Director and a current Board member.